Anneli Lax: Career

 Though she was involved with reforming mathematics education for high school and college students in New York, she didn't like panel discussions at conferences, especially when she was meant to reply immediately to preceding remarks by fellow panelists.
 Anneli said she was a slow listener and reader.
-She believed her responses were “not ready for public consumption when my turn comes.”
+She believed her responses were "not ready for public consumption when my turn comes."

 An insert from her writing at the Mathematics as a Humanistic Discipline Session stated:

-"I am convinced that the use of language- reading, writing, listening and speaking is essential part of learning anything, and especially mathematics."
+"I am convinced that the use of language – reading, writing, listening and speaking – is an essential part of learning anything, and especially mathematics."

 Anneli knew from her experience as teacher, that students learn new material easily when they are able to connect to their past experiences or the outside world.
-She looked at the mandated syllabi from 6th-8th grade New York middle schools for “integrated math sequences” and she found that because so many topics were covered, there was little time for students to connect mathematics outside of the classroom before they were tested.
+She looked at the mandated syllabi from 6th–8th grade New York middle schools for "integrated math sequences" and she found that because so many topics were covered, there was little time for students to connect mathematics outside of the classroom before they were tested.

 A keystone in Lax's work of reforming education was the emphasis on listening.
 She taught pre-calculus classes by asking her students to explain the meaning behind exponential functions orally and written accounts of how they solved the problem.
-She believed listening to the students’ ideas would improve students’ performance and attitude about mathematics.
+She believed listening to the students' ideas would improve students' performance and attitude about mathematics.

 She was a member of the New York Academy of Sciences.
 In 1993, one of the last projects Lax worked on with her husband was the Parent's Guide.
 Parent's Guide constructed a basic mathematics list for adults to use to help their children with their schoolwork.

-In 1995, the Mathematical Association of America awarded Lax its highest recognition, the Gung-Hu Award for Distinguished Service, for her contributions to mathematical publishing and education in a broad sense.
+In 1995, the Mathematical Association of America awarded Lax its highest recognition, the Gung and Hu Award for Distinguished Service, for her contributions to mathematical publishing and education in a broad sense.

 In 1998, she was diagnosed with pancreatic cancer.
-Anneli Cahn died on September 24, 1999, at the age of 77.
+Anneli Cahn Lax died on September 24, 1999, at the age of 77.

 Personal life

 In 1948, Anneli Cahn married her second husband, the mathematician Peter Lax.
-Anneli Cahn had two sons, John Lax and James Lax.
-The John Lax Memorial Lecture was created in 1982 by Anneli and Peter, in memory of their son, who taught at Mount Holyoke and died at the age of 27.
+She had two sons, John and James Lax.
+The John Lax Memorial Lecture was created in 1982 by Anneli and Peter, in memory of their son, who taught history at Mount Holyoke College and as a Columbia University graduate student was killed by a drunk driver.
 The Lax Lecture is given by a historian of the highest distinction to commemorate the work and spirit of John Lax by making the latest advances in history accessible to the public.
-Elena Marchisotto, a family friend, and thesis student, said Anneli spent her last summer in the Adirondacks with her husband and family.
+Elena Marchisotto, a family friend and thesis student, said Anneli spent her last summer in the Adirondacks with her husband and family.